Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

   Some random text here
   ```

-  This is also known as a "code block",
+  This is known as a "code block",
   and will contain pieces of code.
+  You will find these a lot in our guides.

   If you see a code block like this: